zapocalypse/CIS/README.md

 For Not fewer than 10 days, 10 days is configured as the default value.
 For not longer than 15 days, 15 days is configured as the default value.

 ### Please notice that this project is for an internship project.
-Review this repro before using it! ###
+Review this repo before using it! ###